talorlik/ldap-2fa-on-k8s/application/PRD-ALB.md

 What this does:

 **Annotation Strategy**:
-- **IngressClassParams** (cluster-wide defaults): `scheme` (internet-facing) and `ipAddressType` (ipv4) are defined once at the cluster level
+- **IngressClassParams** (cluster-wide defaults): Configured once at the cluster level:
-- **Leader Ingress** (order 10, ltb-passwd): Contains all group-wide ALB configuration:
-  - `alb.ingress.kubernetes.io/group.name` and `group.order` (required for group membership)
+  - `scheme` (internet-facing)
+  - `ipAddressType` (ipv4)
+  - `group.name` (ALB group name for grouping multiple Ingresses)
+  - `certificateARNs` (ACM certificate ARNs for TLS termination)
+- **Ingress annotations**: Each Ingress specifies per-Ingress settings:
-  - `alb.ingress.kubernetes.io/load-balancer-name` (custom ALB name)
+  - `alb.ingress.kubernetes.io/load-balancer-name` (custom ALB name, max 32 characters)
   - `alb.ingress.kubernetes.io/target-type` (ip vs instance)
   - `alb.ingress.kubernetes.io/listen-ports` (HTTP 80 and HTTPS 443)
-  - `alb.ingress.kubernetes.io/certificate-arn` (ACM certificate for TLS)
   - `alb.ingress.kubernetes.io/ssl-redirect` (redirect HTTP to HTTPS)
-  - `alb.ingress.kubernetes.io/ssl-policy` (TLS security policy)
-- **Secondary Ingress** (order 20, phpldapadmin): Only contains the absolute minimum required:
-  - `alb.ingress.kubernetes.io/group.name` and `group.order` (required for group membership)
-  - Group-wide settings are inherited from the leader Ingress
+  - Note: `group.name` and `certificate-arn` are configured in IngressClassParams, not in annotations

 **How it works**:
-- Both Ingresses share the same `group.name`, so the controller provisions a single ALB
+- Both Ingresses use the same `group.name` (configured in IngressClassParams), so the controller provisions a single ALB
-- The controller treats annotations on the leader Ingress (lowest order) as group-wide ALB configuration
-- Secondary Ingresses inherit these group-wide settings and only need to define their own routing rules (hosts, paths)
-- `scheme` and `ipAddressType` are inherited from IngressClassParams (cluster-wide defaults)
+- Certificate ARN is configured once in IngressClassParams and applies to all Ingresses using this IngressClass
+- All Ingresses share the same ALB configuration from IngressClassParams (scheme, ipAddressType, group.name, certificateARNs)
+- Each Ingress only needs to specify per-Ingress settings (load-balancer-name, target-type, listen-ports, ssl-redirect)
 - Route 53: create two A/AAAA alias records pointing to the same ALB:
   - `${phpldapadmin_host}` → this ALB
   - `${ltb_passwd_host}` → same ALB

-**Result**: A single internet-facing ALB with a custom name, TLS on 443, separate hostnames for each UI, with minimal annotation duplication.
+**Result**: A single internet-facing ALB with a custom name, TLS on 443, separate hostnames for each UI, with minimal annotation duplication and centralized certificate/group configuration.

 The Helm chart can create `Ingress` objects, but it cannot magically tell Kubernetes *which controller- should act on them or *what ALB defaults- to use.
 That’s exactly what `IngressClass` and `IngressClassParams` are for.